dansand/ResChapter/content/numpy.md

 #### slicing and dicing

-we can select whole sections as well.
-This is called a _slice_ For example, we can select the first ten days, we could do:
+Beyond indexing, we need a way to extract whole sections of data at once.
+This is called a _slice_.
+For example, to select the first ten days of our `data` array, we could do:

 ```python
 data[0:10]